-Here’s How Bad Australia’s Indigenous Incarceration Rates Are
+Here’s How Bad Australia’s Indigenous Incarceration Rates Are – And Ways To Lower Them

 There are numerous social, political and economic factors that contribute to Indigenous incarceration, the report says.

-Indigenous people are also more likely to be sentenced to a short term of imprisonment, according to the report.
+Indigenous people are also more likely to be sentenced to a short term of imprisonment.
 Of the Indigenous people sentenced in 2015-2016, up to 45% received a term of six months or less, with few community-based sentences handed out.

 “Aboriginal and Torres Strait Islander peoples are being incarcerated for lower order offences for which diversion and rehabilitation may be a more appropriate response,” the report states.